Bernullys/docker/commands.md

 docker history image_name   will show the size of each layer of Instructions of the DockerFile.

-docker run image_name cat /etc/*release*    Show details of release.
+docker run image_name cat /etc/*release*    Show details of release and OS.

 docker push docker_hub_user_name/image_tag  To push an image to DockerHub, this means the image has t be tag with that format: user name and image tag.